What is the benefit of studying in the U.S.?

 Students can use a computer as well as send and receive e-mails in Avila's computer labs.
 In addition, if you have your own computer, each dormitory room is connected to the Internet.

 Is it necessary for me to have health insurance?

 You will need health insurance if you are a student at Avila.
 Health costs in the U.S. are very expensive.
-You may use health insurance that you have purchased in your native country, BUT IT MUST BE OF EQUAL OR HIGHER QUALITY compared to Avila’s health insurance.
-Health insurance in the U.S. is about $50 per month for students.
+You must buy health insurance through Avila.
+Health insurance in the U.S. is about $100 per month for students.

 I have taken several classes at a school in my country.
 Will these classes transfer to Avila?